tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/020_hello_world/022_dev-runner_the_local_development-environment/README.md

 ## Prerequisites for Installation
 - Git
-- Docker: install docker and "docker compose"
+- Docker: install docker (version  20.10.23 or above) and "docker compose"
 - Node.js.
 Again, make sure you're using node version 14.14.0.

 ## Running the tests